cconnett/autorouter/README.md

 # autorouter

-An automatic route finder and optimizer for MetroidⓇ/ZeldaⓇ/Vania-type games.
+An automatic route finder and optimizer for Metroid®/Zelda®/Vania-type games.

 ## Overview

 ### What type of games?

 There's a genre of action-role-playing-games that's sometimes referred to as Metroidvanias.
-It also includes Legend of ZeldaⓇ series games.
+It also includes Legend of Zelda® series games.
 The key aspect of these game worlds are that they are initially quite closed; as players explore and complete objectives, they find items that allow access to new areas of the game world.
 The entrances to these new areas are often found in already explored